-Supervisors should use this space as an opportunity to document an employee's progress, achievements and challenges.
+Supervisors should use this space as an opportunity to document an employee's progress, achievements and growth opportunities.

 - Institutional Goals You are not required to comment in the institutional goals section. - Goals & Objectives (required) You are required to document the Goals & Objectives established for the employee this cycle.
-You can choose to also comment on the employee's performance when trying to meet these goals in the same comment box if desired. - Overall Comments (required) A summary of the employee's observed performance during the cycle, including outcomes related to assigned goals and objectives is required.
+We encourage supervisors to provide comments on the employee's performance. - Overall Comments (required) A summary of the employee's observed performance during the cycle, including outcomes related to assigned goals and objectives is required.
 You may also attach PDF document with this information in lieu of typing it in the comments box or add additional documents to support your comments.

 Click here for suggestions on developing and writing the comments narrative.
-Further details on how to complete the annual performance appraisal, in NinerTalent can be found in the NinerTalent (HRMS) User Guides.
+Further details on how to complete the annual performance appraisal can be found in the Supervisor Guide.